ScottLogic/Technology-Carbon-Standard/pages/schema/schema-documentation.md

 ## Overview

+The Technology Carbon Standard emissions file consists of:

+- the reporting organisation (required)
+- the reporting period (required)
+- the verification method (required)
+- any related disclosures
+- the emissions reported across the TCS categories

-The Technology Carbon Standard categorises emissions into four main categories:
+The categories of emissions into four main categories:

 1. **Upstream Emissions**: Embodied carbon in hardware and carbon impact of software development
 2. **Direct Emissions**: Running costs from electricity powering servers, networks, and devices
 3. **Indirect Emissions**: Running costs attributed to external hardware and service solutions
 4. **Downstream Emissions**: Carbon emissions associated with the use of products and services by end users

+The **tcs.json* emissions file is an array of emissions reports.
+Each TCS report (by reporting period, or organisation entity), can be added to the array of reports.

 ## Schema Structure